Ideas flash into your mind triggered by an inspiration, hitting like lightning.

 No, there’s no scientific study that can back this up.
 It’s merely common sense.

-You can take notes in a smartphone, of course.
+You can take notes on a phone, of course.
 Some people do.
-You can type into the smartphone memory.
-You can take verbal notes too.
+You can type into the memory.
+You can take verbal notes too, make recordings.

 It’s still easier to handwrite them, however.
 It seems quicker.
 You’ll have an easier time going back and making notes over the notes you’ve made if you handwrite them.

 Keep a pen that doesn’t leak handy.
 You also want one that doesn’t break easy.
 You’re going to be keeping it in your pocket so that’s absolutely mandatory.

 It’s better to have a click pen than a non-click pen.
 The click pen slides smoothly in and out of your pocket.

 Another good thing for a pen for an idea notebook is metal.
 You’ve going to have a better time of it if the pen offers some resiliency.
 If the pen breaks in your pocket, you not only lose the pen but you can, in some cases, lose a full day’s worth of ideas.
 There might be a million-dollar one in the batch.
 That could be a huge tragedy.

 An incident like that might also affect your resolve to take note of the ideas that pop into your head.

 That would be really bad.
 In that case, you’re talking about the ideas you might come up with for a number of days.